10 Tips from a Wedding Photographer

 I know it's the 21st century and wireless devices are the bizz...
 But when it comes to your wedding song, for an irreplaceable moment in time that is so special and unique that you just want it to be perfect...
 USE A CABLE.
 I can't tell you the amount of times I've watched people walk down the aisle to their favourite song, then it cuts out.
 Or when you've had your first kiss and you're about to walk out but the Bluetooth has dropped out so you stand their for 10 seconds in silence like a couple of mugs... don't let this be you!
 Use a cable and have those song ON the phone, not on Spotify.

-Speaking of music, there are generally four parts of the ceremony that need specific songs.
-Entrance of bridal party, then entrance of the bride (or could be song for the entrance of each bride or groom), something light for the signing of the documents, then a happy song for the grand exit.
+Speaking of music, there are generally five parts of the ceremony that need specific songs.
+1) Entrance of groomsmen, 2) The bridesmaids 3) The bride (or could be one song for the entrance of each member of the bridal party!), 4) Something light for the signing of the documents 5) Lastly, a happy song for the grand exit.